Bangladeshi cricket team in the West Indies in 2024–25

 The Bangladesh cricket team toured the West Indies in November and December 2024 to play two Test, three One Day International (ODI) and three Twenty20 International (T20I) matches against the West Indies team.
 The Test series formed part of the 2023–2025 ICC World Test Championship.
-In May 2024, the Cricket West Indies (CWI) confirmed the fixtures for the tour, as a part of the 2024–25 home international season.
+In May 2024, Cricket West Indies (CWI) confirmed the fixtures for the tour, as a part of the 2024–25 home international season.